 From the early years of the Common Era to 1700, Indian intellectuals explored with unparalleled subtlety the place of emotion in art.
 Rasa, or taste, was the word they chose to describe art's aesthetics, and their passionate effort to pin down these phenomena became its own remarkable act of creation.
 This book is the first in any language to follow the evolution of rasa from its origins in dramaturgical thought-a concept for the stage-to its flourishing in literary thought-a concept for the page.
 A Rasa Reader incorporates primary texts by every significant thinker on classical Indian aesthetics, many never translated before.
 A Rasa Reader's conceptual detail, historical precision, and clarity will appeal to any scholar interested in a full portrait of global intellectual development.
-2020 978-81-7824-641-3 ₹1195 468 pp Paperback Rights: Restricted National Flag for India, A
+2020 978-81-7824-641-3 ₹1195 468 pp Paperback Rights: Restricted National Flag for India, A expectations that built up around this object during half a century with their stakes profoundly rooted in the social world: these essential aspects of the historian's work are masterfully unravelled in this book.

-Arundhati Virmani teaches at the Ecole des Hautes Etudes en Sciences Sociales, Marseille, France
+Arundhati Virmani teaches at the Ecole des Hautes Etudes en Sciences Sociales, Marseille, France The long and difficult elaboration of the Indian national flag, the diverse and sometimes contrary